Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 If a private charity did that it would lose faith with its donors and money would dry up, but when government cheats they just keep getting more money.
-Yet most people doggedly cling to their unfounded conviction that the only way to fix problems created by government is more government.
+Yet most people doggedly cling to their unfounded conviction that the only way to fix problems created by the government is with more government.

 The primary purpose of all bureaucracies is to benefit the people who run the bureaucracies.
-That’s true even of private sector bureaucracies, but at least they are forced to suffer the consequences of their negative actions rather than receive endless rewards for it.
+That’s true even of private-sector bureaucracies, but at least they are forced to suffer the consequences of their negative actions rather than receive endless rewards for it.

 Think the minimum wage is too low?
 The best possible way to raise the minimum wage is to help create a free and open society in which competition flourishes, neither helped nor hindered by self-serving governments, and every business has no choice but to openly compete with every other business to hire, train and keep the workers they need.

 Economically this is what’s known as “consumer-controlled-governance.”
 Morally this is what’s known as a humane society.
-In every other way this is what’s known as a culture of choice and human decency.
+In every other way, this is what’s known as a culture of choice and human decency.

 Hiring and retaining employees in an openly competitive marketplace naturally drives wages up.
 No wonder Crony Corporatists and the politicians they own in both mainstream parties don’t want open competition.

 All who participate in a marketplace should think of themselves as an individual entrepreneur.
 You are a business of one.
-No matter how you interact economically with others –wage-earner, salaried, freelancer, contractor, part-timer, buyer, seller, franchiser, owner-operator or in any other way – you are a business in that context.
+No matter how you interact economically with others –wage-earner, salaried, freelancer, contractor, part-timer, buyer, seller, franchiser, owner-operator or in any other way—you are a business in that context.
 You are exchanging values with others.
 Negotiate.
 Employers are interviewing you and you should interview them in return.

-In a free society you are always the owner of yourself.
+In a free society, you are always the owner of yourself.